taskcluster/taskcluster-retrospectives/retrospectives/2018-02-13-windows-system-check-failures.md

   - 2018-02-14 12:32:07 UTC ::::: Aryx reports that Windows builds are not running - https://bugzilla.mozilla.org/show_bug.cgi?id=1438152
   - 2018-02-14 13:58:08 UTC ::::: grenade finds the corresponding workerType mismatch for builders
   - 2018-02-14 15:03:41 UTC ::::: grenade kicks off new Windows AMI deployment with the workerType fix
-  - 2018-02-14 16:09:41 UTC ::::: bhearsum reports that his Windows build job has started, indicating that we're starting to Windows build throughput
+  - 2018-02-14 16:09:41 UTC ::::: bhearsum reports that his Windows build job has started, indicating that we were starting to see Windows build throughput
   - 2018-02-14 17:41:43 UTC ::::: inbound and autoland reopen

 ## Fallout